yirancaohk/yirancaohk1.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

 Welcome!
 I am research fellow of the Department of Economics at Lingnan University.
 I obtained my Ph.D. in Economics from Lingnan University in 2022.
-My fields of interest is Industrial Organization and competition policy.
+My fields of interest is industrial organization and competition policy.

 I am on the 2023-2024 academic job market.